ExtremeAddons/extreme_pbr_docs/docs/shader_overlay.rst

 This group will be the group that will contain the Shader Overlay material, and the mixer node that will allow you to mix the material this group is the one that allows you to modify the Shader Overlay for all the materials to which it has been applied.

+In short, the name will be composed of the name of the Material you have chosen as Shader Overlay, and the suffix **"_Overlay"**,

 ------------------------------------------------------------------------------------------------------------------------

 .. _so_shader_gradient: